Last Updated on April 19, 2021

 10. Floor bed

 Things can’t get any simple than this.
 Buy a crib mattress, place it on the floor, and make a floor bed for your baby.
 Maria Montessori was an Italian physician who propagated floor beds because they were supposed to increase the confidence and individuality of your baby.
 That said, there isn’t any real evidence of this.
 There are parents who dislike the confining bars of cribs and parents who want their kids to sleep in the safest place possible.
 The fact is that a designated sleeping area is the safest for your baby.

-Milliard Crib Mattress (also sold on Amazon) is a popular choice as it uses flip technology.
-Just place the mattress on the flood to create a floor bed.
+Newton Baby Mattress is a popular choice as it’s breathable and washable.
+Just place the mattress on the floor to create a floor bed.